Norton AntiVirus: 2009 uninstallation

-Incompatibilities with ZoneAlarm
+2007 incompatibility with ZoneAlarm

-Norton AntiVirus 2007 will not install alongside ZoneAlarm.
-This incompatibility has caused annoyance for Norton customers who purchased Norton AntiVirus 2007 with no prior warning or notice of the incompatibility.
-Symantec recommends removing ZoneAlarm, then reinstalling it with its Internet Worm Protection feature disabled, which controls what applications can access the Internet and which protocols they can use to do so.
+Norton AntiVirus 2007 would not install alongside ZoneAlarm.

-PIFTS.exe
+2009 concerns regarding PIFTS.exe

-On March 9, 2009, some users of Norton AntiVirus 2006 and 2007 experienced a firewall warning stating a Norton-associated file, "PIFTS.exe", was trying to connect to the Internet.
+In 2009, some users of Norton AntiVirus 2006 and 2007 experienced a firewall warning stating a Norton-associated file, "PIFTS.exe", was trying to connect to the Internet.
 Although this file was revealed to be a harmless diagnostic patch, the program gained attention in the media when Symantec removed posts from their forum concerning PIFTS.
 With no information available about the purpose of the program there was speculation that the program was malware or a backdoor.

 The SANS Internet Storm Center claimed to have spoken to a Symantec employee who has confirmed that "the program is theirs, part of the update process and not intended to do harm."
 Graham Cluley, a consultant from antivirus vendor Sophos found PIFTS connected to a Symantec server, forwarding product and computer information.

 On March 10, Symantec made an official response to the PIFTS program, claiming posts in the support forum were deleted due to forum spam rules; however the deletion of PIFTS-related posts began before the spam attacks.
 Symantec stated PIFTS itself was a diagnostic patch.
 Cole stated the purpose of the update was to help determine how many customers would need to be migrated to Windows 7-compatible versions of Norton AntiVirus.
 PIFTS apparently was released without a digital signature to verify its identity, causing firewalls to prompt for permission when it attempted to connect to the Internet.

-Consumer complaints

-Symantec has been criticized by some consumers for perceived ethical violations, including allegations that support technicians would tell customers that their systems were infected and needed a technician to resolve it remotely for an extra fee, then refuse to refund when the customers alleged their systems had not actually been infected.
+2024 Evaluation of password checkup tools

+A 2024 study by Hutchinson et al. examined the “password checkup” features of 14 password managers, including Norton Password Manager, using weak, breached, and randomly generated passwords.
+The authors found that the evaluated products reported weak and compromised passwords inconsistently and sometimes incompletely.
+No manager successfully flagged all known breached passwords.

 Macintosh edition

+Until 1998, the Macintosh equivalent was known as Symantec Antivirus for Macintosh.The first version under the Norton name was version 5.0, released in 1998.
+All versions of Symantec Antivirus were discontinued on 31 May 1999.

-Norton AntiVirus 11 for Mac introduced support for Mac OS X v10.5 Leopard platform, with the capability to detect both Macintosh and Windows malware.
+As of 2025, Norton AntiVirus is available for Macintosh systems.
+It was originally available for Macs as early as 1989.
+Prior versions for Mac introduced support for the Mac OS X v10.5 Leopard platform, with the capability to detect both Macintosh and Windows malware.
 Other features include a vulnerability scanner, which blocks attackers from leveraging software exploits.
-Norton AntiVirus 11 also includes the ability to scan within compressed or archived files, such as Time Capsule volumes.
-Operating requirements call for Mac OS X Tiger.
-A PowerPC or an Intel Core processor, 128 MB of RAM, and 100 MB of free hard disk space are also required.
-Norton AntiVirus Dual Protection for Mac is intended for Macintosh users with Windows running on their systems, using Boot Camp or virtualization software such as VMware Fusion.
-It provides a license for both Norton AntiVirus 11 with Norton AntiVirus 2009.
+Norton AntiVirus 11 also included the ability to scan within compressed or archived files, such as Time Capsule volumes.